mahsirat-atiye/gRPCWordCountReducer/README.md

 worker program, when it finished, you should see output files containing the frequency of each work in the input files.

-## Setup project
+## Set protocol buffers
+I used protocol buffers for ManageTaskPool microservice

 ```bigquery
  go get -u github.com/golang/protobuf/protoc-gen-go
 ```
-I used protocol buffers for ManageTaskPool microservice
 ```bigquery
  protoc --go_out=paths=source_relative:worker_driver -I. worker_driver.proto
 ```